Happyuky7/NameMC-API-ServersMC/README.md

 ## Permissions

-- `namemc.admin` - Permission to use all commands.
+- `namemc.admin` - Permission to admin commands.
 - `namemc.reload` - Permission to reload the plugin.

 ---